 Jennie-O Plant Worker Tests Positive For TBA worker at a Jennie-O Turkey Store plant in central Minnesota has tested positive for tuberculosis.
 A spokesman for Jennie-O's parent company, Hormel Foods Corp., says the Stearns County Public Health Department informed the Melrose plant on Monday that a worker had tested positive for TB.

 Corpse Flower Getting Ready To Bloom At GustavusA stinky plant known as a corpse flower is getting ready to bloom at Gustavus Adolphus College in St. Peter.
 The plant — nicknamed "Perry" — is showing signs that it will soon bloom for the third time in the last six years.

 Good Question: What Evidence Does It Take To Charge Someone With Murder?It is highly unusual for a person accused of killing a police officer to be arrested and then released without charges because there isn’t enough evidence.

 Gevo Starts Commercial Production At Minn.
 PlantThe biofuels and renewable chemicals company Gevo Inc. has started commercial production of bio-based isobutanol at its plant in Luverne, Minn.

 Tips For Getting To Work On Your Lawn, GardensIs this warm weather giving you the "itch" to get out and garden and work on your lawn?
 If so, you're not alone.

 St. Paul Ford Plant Closes After 86 Years Emotions ran high Friday at St. Paul’s Ford plant.

 Georgia Pacific Plant In Minn.
 To Reopen SaturdayThe Georgia Pacific plant in Duluth is set to reopen after being idled by the Minnesota government shutdown.

-It's no surprise that roses are America's favorite flower.
+Don't Be Intimidated By Growing Roses -- Try This!It's no surprise that roses are America's favorite flower.
 But if you are wondering how to get beautiful blooms right in your yard, where do you start?